jaytolentino/birdfeed_plusplus/README.md

 _Optional:_
-* Optional: Implement tabs in a gingerbread-compatible approach
 * Optional: User can view following / followers list through the profile
 * Advanced: Robust error handling, check if internet is available, handle error cases, network failures
 * Advanced: When a network request is sent, user sees an indeterminate progress indicator